-With over 70 years of experience, Charles River has a unique and comprehensive portfolio to support the development and execution of cellular therapy programs from animal model selection to discovery and safety evaluations through to clinical and CMC testing support.
-Our facilities in the United States, Canada, Britain, Finland, Netherlands, and Germany form a global scientific network, allowing us to provide our clients with flexible, comprehensive solutions to maximize resources and optimize results.
+With over 70 years of experience, we have a unique and unsurpassed portfolio to support the development and execution of cellular therapy programs from animal model selection to discovery and safety evaluations, through clinical and commercial-scale development and manufacturing.
+Our facilities in the United States, Canada, United Kingdom, Finland, Netherlands, and Germany form a global scientific network, allowing us to provide our clients with flexible, comprehensive solutions to maximize resources and optimize results.

 - Animal Models